HOME || Fiction || New & upcoming || Shared Universes || About me || Contact me

-Short Sharp Shock (an abandoned work-in-progress volume of Leather in Lawnville).
+Short Sharp Shock (from May 2008, an abandoned work-in-progress volume of Leather in Lawnville).
 His life seems secure enough: an endless round of leathersex and fun.
 The trouble with gay leather, though, is that you never know when it will take a turn for the unexpected.
 Now a top finds himself questioning who he is, and just what it is that he wants.
 (Includes story notes.)

 "It's time he moved on.
 He was always looking for a long-term leather relationship.
 I was just training him for that."

 Fan Fiction Fan.
 At the beginning of 2002, I stumbled across the fan fiction community, where tens of thousands of readers and writers enjoyed gay genre fiction, which publishers rarely published.
 I didn't want to write fan fiction.
 That didn't matter.
 Gleefully, I began posting male/male stories with original fantasy settings and characters to "slash" fan fiction e-mail lists, at the same plunging into fanficcers' world of online fiction, "songvids," conventions, celebrations of movie premieres, and endless discussions of literature, history, sexuality, and ethics.
 In the process, I became part of a community that was taking advantage of the Internet's power in order to distribute stories, art, and videos that couldn't be professionally published. . . .
 This e-book includes reminiscences, stories, and art from yaoi author/artist mdbl; Steve Berman, founder of the gay and lesbian speculative fiction publishing company Lethe Press; J. M. Snyder, founder of the queer fiction press JMS Books; and m/m romance author Emily Veinglory.